 As you can see most of these infections happen outside rather than in your bedroom.

-However, most times it’s better to be safe than sorry.
+However, it’s better to be safe than sorry.

-If you know that your dog has worms and is undergoing treatment, it may be best to not sleep with your dog in your bed during this time.
+If you know that your dog has worms and is undergoing treatment, it may be best to not sleep with your dog in your bed until your vet gives the green light.

 Since the chances are never zero there is no reason for you to take unnecessary risks.